csftracermodeling/csftracermodeling/README.md

 ## For inverse problems (PINN and FEM)

+Assumes that MRI have been processed and concentration estimates computed.
+Also a mesh is assumed and a ROI.
-This data can be obtained from ??? and should be put into the top level in your cloned reposity as:
+Alternatively, this data can be obtained from https://github.com/bzapf/concentrationdata and should be put into the top level in your cloned reposity under `/data/` as:
 ```
 ├──data
     ├──freesurfer